 The Black Flamingo by Dean Atta

-Fiercely told, this is a timely coming-of-age story told in verse about the journey to self-acceptance.
+This is a timely coming-of-age story fiercely told in verse about the journey to self-acceptance.

 The Black Flamingo follows Michael as he comes to terms with his identity as a mixed-race gay teen and finds his wings at university as a drag artist.
 An exploration of a mixed-race LGBTQ+ experience in Britain, The Black Flamingo is a bold story about the power of embracing your uniqueness and finding your inner strength.